 With the burgeoning of Edge Computing and 5G technologies, we envision future vehicles will serve as a computing platform for a variety of services such as autonomous driving, remote real-time diagnostics, on-board entertainment, and a variety of third-party services, such as public safety.
 To realize the vision of connected and autonomous driving, researchers and practitioners in the community have to address several challenges, such as communication systems, data analytics platforms, novel algorithms and applications, security, to name a few.

-The Fourth IEEE International Conference on Connected and Autonomous Driving aims to bring together the researchers and practitioners on connected cars, autonomous driving, transportation systems and ride-sharing platforms to address core challenges with vehicle connectivity and autonomous driving.
+The Fourth International Conference on Connected and Autonomous Driving aims to bring together the researchers and practitioners on connected cars, autonomous driving, transportation systems and ride-sharing platforms to address core challenges with vehicle connectivity and autonomous driving.
 The conference will include invited speakers, panels, paper presentations, tutorials, and real-vehicle demos.
 The goal is to discuss and exchange ideas in this area and stimulate the collaboration between academia and industry partners.
 The topics include, but are not limited to:

 - Perception, localization, mapping, planning and control, action prediction for autonomous driving.